Shamlan311/ZipUnlocker/README.md

 - Allows user to select which tool to use.
 - Takes custom archive and wordlist paths.
 - Attempts passwords from the wordlist automatically.
-- Extracts archive contents into a `cracked` folder upon success.
 - Provides feedback on attempted passwords and success/failure.
 - Handles errors like missing archive, wordlist, or tool.